near/docs/docs/8.abstraction/chain-signatures.md

   </TabItem>
 </Tabs>

-The contract will take some time to respond, as the `sign` method starts recursively calling itself in order to wait while the **MPC service** signs the payload.
+The contract will take some time to respond, as the `sign` method starts recursively calling itself in order to wait while the **MPC service** signs the transaction.

 <details>
 <summary> A Contract Recursively Calling Itself? </summary>